Meet Our Team

 Alisha is a graduate of Los Angeles Valley College with an Associate's Degree in Liberal Arts and hopes to return to school in Spring 2020 to complete a Bachelor’s Degree in Public Policy.
 She brings over 20 years of public health experience in both the non-profit and public sector.
 She has well over a decade of experience with community organizing in the tobacco control and prevention policy arena.
 She served as Chair of the Coalition for a Tobacco Free LA County from June 2007-June 2009, and Chair of the Pasadena Tobacco Prevention Coalition from May 2016-May 2018, further building upon her leadership skills.
 She enjoys working with communities towards healthier policies that seek to change the social norms around tobacco, alcohol, and other drugs.
 While she’s not on the ground working towards tobacco prevention policies she enjoys writing and performing music, cooking, dancing, and spending time with her family.

-Director of Community Prevention Strategies
+Director of Environmental Prevention Strategies

 Claudia is a former Youth Advocate (2006 - 2008) who graduated from John Marshall in 2008.
 She attended UC Davis (2008- 2012) and received her B.A. in History with minor in Political Science.
 She worked as a Legal Assistant from 2012- 2014 but left that field in search of more fulfilling ventures.
 A Pasadena native with deep roots to her community, Claudia is committed to creating long lasting change.
 She especially enjoys working with youth and using her own experiences to empower students and make a difference.